 kanalaritja: An Unbroken String celebrated the unique practice of Tasmanian Aboriginal shell stringing.
-This national touring exhibition featured stunning shell necklaces created in the 1800s, alongside necklaces from acclaimed makers of today and a new wave of stringers who learnt the tradition at cultural renewal workshops.
-It was on show at the National Museum of Australia from 10 August to 3 October 2017.
+This exhibition from the Tasmanian Museum and Art Gallery featured stunning shell necklaces created in the 1800s, alongside necklaces from acclaimed makers of today and a new wave of stringers who learnt the tradition at cultural renewal workshops.

 Shell stringing is a celebration of culture and a symbol of identity – an unbroken string that connects the Tasmanian Aboriginal Community to Ancestors, culture and Country – far beyond living memory.